Independent Mental Capacity Advocacy Service (IMCA)

 - changes of accommodation.

-The Act has been extended though Regulations to cover two additional circumstances where an IMCA can be appointed:
+The Act has been extended though Regulations to cover two other situations where an IMCA Advocate can be appointed:

-- where an allegation of abuse has been made, and
+- where an allegation of abuse has been made;

 - in care reviews.

 The Independent Mental Capacity Advocate will work with and support people in this situation and represent their views to those professionals who are working to determine their best interests.

 The office of the Public Guardian has a library of Mental Capacity Act booklets.

 Click on this link for more information about Safeguarding Adults.